Washington Park Arboretum: Ghost ramps

+Bridge Replacement Project

-The potential impact of plans to reconstruct and expand State Route 520 and replace the Evergreen Point Floating Bridge in the early 2010s have raised concerns among Arboretum staff and park users.
+The potential impact of plans to reconstruct and expand State Route 520 and replace the Evergreen Point Floating Bridge in the early 2010s raised concerns among Arboretum staff and park users.
 As the members of the Arboretum community noted in their collective letter to the Washington State Department of Transportation, "Native plants, wetlands, and wildlife ... would be affected not only by the taking of land but by the looming shadows created by roadways in various proposals".
-Among the alternative proposals is the "Arboretum Bypass Plan," building the new elevated highway over Union Bay on a more northerly route than the current one.
+Among the alternative proposals was the "Arboretum Bypass Plan," to build the new elevated highway over Union Bay on a more northerly route than the then-existing one.
+Although the final alignment of the new bridge was 35 feet north of the previous bridge, it did not go over Union Bay.

+The bridge replacement project included a number of measures to reduce or mitigate ecological impact as well as some improvements to the arboretum.
+Eight ecological restoration projects were completed using bridge replacement funding, both in the vicinity of the bridge and around the Puget Sound region.
+Park improvements included a new multiuse trail from East Madison Street to Montlake and the University District and a pedestrian undercrossing on Foster Island.

 Seattle Japanese Garden

 The Seattle Japanese Garden is a 3.5 acre (14,000 m2) Japanese garden in the Madison Park neighborhood of Seattle, Washington.
 The Garden is located in the Southern end of the Washington Park Arboretum on Lake Washington Boulevard East.
 The Garden is one of the oldest Japanese Gardens in North America, and is regarded as one of the most authentic Japanese Gardens in the United States.